 Hours: 6am – 5pm daily

 Senso-Ji (also 浅草寺 or Sensōji) Buddhist Temple in Asakusa, Tokyo, is one of Japan’s largest temples.
-It is open 365 days a year, and is a very popular place for Japanese to go for their first temple visit of the year, after the new year.
-The temple was built, according to legend, because in the year 628 two brothers fished a statue of Kannon, the goddess of Mercy, out of a lake (or river), and although they tried time and time again to get rid of the statue by putting it back or destroying it, the statue would find its way back to them.
+It is open 365 days a year and is a very popular place for Japanese to go for their first temple visit of the year, after the new year.
+The temple was built, according to legend, because in the year 628, two brothers fished a statue of Kannon, the goddess of Mercy, out of a lake (or river), and although they tried time and time again to get rid of the statue by putting it back or destroying it, the statue would find its way back to them.
 This statue’s creepy persistence eventually inspired the two brothers and their families to build a temple to this relentless entity, which evidently satisfied Kannon, because she left them alone and now allegedly dwells at Senso-ji.
-Legend says that these two brothers were destined to find the statue, because she knew that they wouldn’t rest until they built her a beautiful temple, which they certainly did (although, it seems to me it was more to get rid of a creepy stalker statue rather than out of devotion, but, what do I know?).
+Legend says that these two brothers were destined to find the statue because she knew that they wouldn’t rest until they built her a beautiful temple, which they certainly did (although, it seems to me it was more to get rid of a creepy stalker statue rather than out of devotion, but, what do I know?).

-The main hall of the shrine is different from most shrines, because not only can shoes be worn inside the temple, but we saw many people taking photographs inside as well, which is unusual considering most temples strictly prohibit photography inside.
+The main hall of the shrine is different from most shrines, because not only can shoes be worn inside the temple, but we see many people taking photographs inside as well, which is unusual considering most temples strictly prohibit photography inside.
 This alone makes it an awesome photo-op, and Senso-Ji’s opulent decor, golden interior shrine, and massive pillars are an incredible feat of architecture in and of themselves.

 I loved the sense of happiness and wonder everyone here had here.
-We noticed that most people weren’t as somber at Senso-ji as at the temples, which is likely due to the temples more relaxed (merciful?) atmosphere.
+We noticed that most people weren’t as somber at Senso-ji as at the temples, which is likely due to the temple’s more relaxed (merciful?) atmosphere.
 It was interesting to see some Japanese people dancing and singing at this temple with big smiles on their faces, and it seemed to be a very popular meeting place for young people who didn’t hesitate to express their joy at seeing their friends.
-We visited Senso-ji during sakura (cherry blossom) season, and it was also a very popular spot for people to take photos in kimono with the blossoms that hung from the trees in the garden (pictured below). in fact, we also witnessed two weddings during our 2-3 hour long visit to the temple complex, and random visitors joined in cheering and wishing blessings and happiness for the newlyweds, which was such a beautiful thing to experience.
+We visited Senso-ji during the sakura (cherry blossom) season, and it was also a very popular spot for people to take photos in kimono with the blossoms that hung from the trees in the garden (pictured below). in fact, we also witnessed two weddings during our 2-3 hour-long visit to the temple complex, and random visitors joined in cheering and wishing blessings and happiness for the newlyweds, which was such a beautiful thing to experience.

 If you’re looking for a unique, architecturally impressive temple and pagoda with lanterns and a rich history, Senso-ji is a perfect introduction to Japanese temples, especially if you’re a foreign visitor, because it is much more laid back than the temples.
-Plus, it’s located just a few blocks from Tokyo SkyTree, so if you plan well you can see both before lunch time and avoid the crowds.
+Plus, it’s located just a few blocks from Tokyo SkyTree, so if you plan well, you can see both before lunchtime and avoid the crowds.
 There is no admission fee to enter the temple, and if you don’t buy any of the souvenirs, it’s completely free.